 Step 4: Evaluate Progress

 How effective is a business risk mitigation plan?
 In this step, businesses must analyze the effectiveness of their plan.
-As businesses evolve, it is important to evaluate their plan.
+As businesses evolve, it is essential to evaluate their plan.
 The evaluation process will support the needs of the business when managing risks.
-Businesses must regularly evaluate and analyze their plan to ensure that they will meet the needs of the business.

 Tips For Successful Risk Mitigation

-When a business is developing its risk mitigation strategy and action plan, it is crucial that your team practices equitable decision-making.
+Your team must practice equitable decision-making when a business develops its risk mitigation strategy and action plan.
 Here are some tips to make the process solution-based: